Certificate of global competence

 Intercultural competence as freestanding course

-For those who are not planning to study abroad, are in Sweden on a shorter exchange, or have already studied abroad, but still want to improve their global competence, it is possible to take the course Intercultural Competence, 4.5 credits, as a freestanding course.
+For those who are looking to gain the certificate, but still want to improve their global competence, it is possible to take the course Intercultural Competence, 4.5 credits, as a freestanding course.
 The course is taken within the framework of optional credits, and is elective for all students.
 The course is offered both in the autumn and spring semesters.
-Students can apply for it in the regular course selection.
+Programme students can apply for it in the regular course selection.